andrei-hrb/euroscola-ro-2018/README.md

   4. go to your browser and type 'localhost:8000' in the searching box

 ## features:
- 1. multilang
+ 1. somehow cleaver, somehow shitty php methods for multilang
- 2. maps and stuff - try it
+ 2. maps and stuff - leafet
+ 3. hating the facebook plugin for being so inestetic